pngbarn

 Tanzania - mount kilimanjaro glacier - top 20 interesting facts about mount kilimanjaro

-We hear all the time about trees and fossils, which are thousands of years old, but who would have thought ice sticks around for that long too.
+We hear about trees and fossils, which are thousands of years old, but who would have thought ice has lasted that long, too?

-In 2000, Lonnie Thompson led an expedition to Kilimanjaro and made the first modern measurements of the mountain’s ice.
+In 2000, Lonnie Thompson led an expedition to Kilimanjaro, making the first modern measurements of the mountain’s ice.

 After drilling samples from the three glaciers surrounding the summit, he found that the ice dates back at least 11,700 years.
 Talk about impressive!

-This is why the next Kilimanjaro fact is so alarming.
+This is why the following Kilimanjaro fact is so alarming.

 16. The mountain's snow caps are diminishing